 - Ability to provide peer “recommendations” or “kudos”

-- Capture chats, video chats and webinars, record and use for discussion and learning
+- Ability to conduct text, audio and video chats and webinars, and record and share them for further discussion and learning

 - Shoutbox, sponsor and marketing tiles and links